 Having completed his Recruit School Training, Hammond was directed to a Basic Aircrew Training Course, after which he was promoted to Midshipman.
 On 14 November 1964 he was drafted to HMAS Watson, a training base located on the South Head of Sydney Harbour, where he received further instruction in naval subjects.

-On 8 January 1965 Hammond was posted to RAAF Point Cook near Melbourne, where after initial grading he joined the No.1 Basic Flying Training School (BFTS).
+On 8 January 1965 Hammond was posted to RAAF Point Cook near Melbourne, where he joined No.56 Pilots Course at No.1 Basic Flying Training School (BFTS).
 Early instruction covered flight theory and aeronautical knowledge.
 He then moved to the Link Trainer followed by flying instruction in the Winjeel training aircraft.
-Having reached the necessary hours of solo flying in the Winjeel Hammond graduated from the BFTS on 12 September 1965.
+Having reached the required standard, Hammond graduated from the BFTS on 12 September 1965.

 On 7 January 1966 Hammond resumed his training after taking Christmas leave.
-On 20 January 1966, he was briefed for his first solo night flying exercise.
-At about 2240 he took-off in Vampire A79-653 on runway 36 at Pearce and began a climb into the night sky.
+On 20 January 1966, after an instructional flight, he was briefed for a solo night flying exercise.
+At about 2240 he took-off in Vampire A79-653 on runway 18 at Pearce and began a climb into the night sky.
 Shortly after departure he called crosswind leg but less than a minute later Air Traffic Control saw a fireball in the hills to the east of the airfield.
-Subsequent investigation revealed the aircraft had veered to the right and descended to strike the foothills of the Darling Ranges.
+Subsequent investigation revealed the aircraft had struck the foothills of the Darling Ranges.
 Midshipman Anthony Hunten Hammond was killed instantly.

 Compiled by Kim Dunstan from the following References: